yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 Look for your number and opt out here:[https://www.usphonebook.com/opt-out/](https://www.usphonebook.com/opt-out/).

 ### Verecor
 Find your information at [https://verecor.com](https://verecor.com).
 To opt out, enter the profile URL (along with your name and email) at [https://verecor.com/ng/control/privacy](https://verecor.com/ng/control/privacy).
 You will need to fill out a captcha, and confirm the email link to finalize your request.
 If it doesn’t go through, you may need to email [assist@verecor.com](mailto:assist@verecor.com).
+(If you opt-out of Verecor and try to out-out of Vericora (or the reverse), you will get an error stating: "You have exceeded the maximum number of requests per person."
+It's not clear if either site respects an opt-out on the other, so use a separate browser session and email to opt-out of each.)

 ### Vericora
 Find your information here: [https://vericora.com/profile/search](https://vericora.com/profile/search).
 Opt out here: [https://vericora.com/ng/control/privacy](https://vericora.com/ng/control/privacy).
+(If you opt-out of Verecor and try to out-out of Vericora (or the reverse), you will get an error stating: "You have exceeded the maximum number of requests per person."
+It's not clear if either site respects an opt-out on the other, so use a separate browser session and email to opt-out of each.)

 ### VoterRecords
 Go to [VoterRecords.com](https://voterrecords.com/), find your information, scroll to the bottom of the page and click on the &quot;record opt-out&quot; link.
 This will lead to an opt-out form, which you’ll need to submit.
 You may receive a verification link you’ll need to click on to verify your opt-out request.